krcabrer/GetCleanDataCourseProject/README.md

 It works in any location, just is the way you obtain the tree strucutre as you unzip the data zip file.

-Then it read all the data, in separate files, with the same names of the original data.
+Then it reads all the data, in separate files, with the same names of the original data.

 ----

-Then you can see that each section answer each question.
+Then you can see that each section answers each question.

-The code is documented where you can find the explanation of each command.
+The code is documented where you can find the explanation for each command.

 ```
 #------------------------------------------------------------------------------#